 A new partnership

-Besides studying for his MBA, Daniel took up a clinical research assistant’s role at the Johns Hopkins School of Medicine, working with lung cancer patients.
+Besides studying for his MBA, Daniel walked away from his business and took up an entry clinical research assistant’s role at the Johns Hopkins School of Medicine, working with lung cancer patients.
+It wasn’t long before Daniel was recruited to a new position, working with Hopkins investigators to develop multisite clinical trials.

-In this job, Daniel’s supervisor sent him to a medical faculty meeting, where he made an important connection.
+While in this job, Daniel attended a medical faculty meeting, where he made an important connection.

-“While I was there, I heard Dr. Stephen Meltzer speak about the technology he’d developed, which he thought could save lives,” Daniel recalls.
+“While I was there, I heard Dr. Stephen Meltzer speak about the technology he’d developed, which he believed could save many lives,” Daniel recalls.

 It was a simple test, consisting of a small capsule on a string that patients swallow.
 In the stomach, the capsule releases a sponge, which gathers about half a million cells.